vuongducphuong/documentation/content/applications/services/helpdesk/advanced/track_and_bill.rst

 :guilabel:`Confirm` the quotation.

 .. note::
-   Unlike with the prepaid services quotation, Odoo will not allow an invoice to be created at this time.
+   Unlike with the prepaid services quotation, Leansoft will not allow an invoice to be created at this time.
 That is because no services have been performed; in other words nothing has been delivered, therefore, there is nothing to invoice.